Icyfighting/markdowntest/README.md

 ## Preface

-This is the first time I met Erlang.
-I heard about Erlang because Erlang is a programming language developed by Ericsson, the company I work for 6 years.
-In order to adapt to the potential needs of the new position, I would like to have a preliminary understanding of Erlang through self-study, so that I can use Erlang for project development more quickly when needed later.
+&ensp;&ensp;&ensp;&ensp;This is the first time I met Erlang.
+I heard about Erlang because Erlang is a programming language developed by Ericsson, the company I work for 6 years. <br/>
+&ensp;&ensp;&ensp;&ensp;In order to adapt to the potential needs of the new position, I would like to have a preliminary understanding of Erlang through self-study, so that I can use Erlang for project development more quickly when needed later.

 ## Text